AndrusAsumets/supershy-client/README.md

 actors.
 When either of the two most VPN-s highly distinguished for anonymity did not help anymore, I started using a single SSH tunnel to which I routed all my web traffic to.
 After a while though, I noticed these started to get hacked, too.
-It seems it currently takes them 30 minutes to deliver their payload, which led me to reason that if I will be able to change the server before that might happen, I should able live to fight yet another day.
+It seems it currently takes them 30 minutes to fully deliver their payload, which led me to reason that if I will be able to change the server before that might happen, I should able live to fight yet another day.
 It is also good to give something back to the humanity as kindness seems to be in short supply these days everywhere.

 ### Installation (properly tested only on Debian-based Linux thus far)